ustaxcourt/ef-cms/docs/operations/sealing-items-in-lower-environments.md

 ![chart](./sealing-items-in-lower-environments.png)

+Two new environment variables are introduced that inform Terraform whether to create the SNS Topic, the Lambdas that subscribe to the SNS Topic, or none of the above.

+If you don't need to worry about sealing cases in lower environments, simply do not specify any of the environment variables in CircleCI.
+Terraform will not create the SNS Topic nor the Lambdas.
+However, if you would like to create the resources in order to seal cases in lower environments, in CircleCI, be sure to specify the `PROD_ENV_ACCOUNT_ID` with the AWS Account ID where the Production environment lives.
+Additionally specify the `LOWER_ENV_ACCOUNT_ID` with the AWS Account ID where lower environments live.
+These two cannot be the same.

 ### In Production

 The `sealCaseInteractor` makes a call to a new dispatcher that has been made available in the codebase.
 This dispatcher, `sendNotificationOfSealing`, only runs if the current environment is production.
 If the environment is not production, it does nothing.